CollaboraOnline/collabora-mattermost/README.md

 - Make sure you have following components installed:
     - Go - v1.16 - [Getting Started](https://golang.org/doc/install)
       > **Note:** If you have installed Go to a custom location, make sure the `$GOROOT` variable is set properly.
 Refer [Installing to a custom location](https://golang.org/doc/install#install).
     - NodeJS - v14.17 and NPM - [Downloading and installing Node.js and npm](https://docs.npmjs.com/getting-started/installing-node).
+Later version of NodeJS (>= 16) do not work.
+    - make
-    - Make
+    - golangci-lint

 - Note that this project uses [Go modules](https://github.com/golang/go/wiki/Modules).
 Be sure to locate the project outside of `$GOPATH`.
 To learn more about plugins, see [plugin documentation](https://developers.mattermost.com/extend/plugins/).